getsentry/sentry-javascript/docs/triaging.md

 may also remove the label manually, which will also remove it from the triage list.

 Working through the triage queue should have the highest priority of tasks.
-Especially issues that are reaching the top of the triage queue (which is indicated in the `#feed-web-sdk` channel through a remaining time to triage) should be prioritised. **This does not mean that you need to fix the issue immediately,** but that you should investigate and categorize the issue as soon as possible.
+Especially issues that are reaching the top of the triage queue (which is indicated in the `#feed-web-frontend` channel through a remaining time to triage) should be prioritised. **This does not mean that you need to fix the issue immediately,** but that you should investigate and categorize the issue as soon as possible.
 If an issue is hard to fix, an edge case, or otherwise unclear, feel free to reply and put the issue in backlog.
 You may also encourage the user to contribute a PR themselves if we are unlikely to find time to resolve the issue ourselves anytime soon.